SharePoint/sp-dev-docs/docs/business-apps/power-apps/get-started/create-your-first-custom-form.md

 1. In your SharePoint site, browse to the **Projects** list.

-1. To create and manage flows for a list or a library, from the command bar, on the list or library page, select **Power Apps**.
+1. To create and manage flows for a list or a library, from the command bar, on the list or library page, select **Integrate** > **Power Apps**.
 More options appear:

    - Create an app
    - See all apps